 Evernote gives me many more gadgets to utilize then traditional paper and pencil.
 I can copy and paste directly if I wanted to save an article or study a set of words.
 On the IPad, I can draw or upload photos onto a note.
 The best feature of Evernote is the present option.
 I can keep notes on it from class and then present it to others during study groups.
 This application has changed the way I study and my readiness to achieve during exams.

 My life was never the same after I discovered audiobooks.
 What is more amazing than to learn at same time one is walking or running?
-They are perfect for lengthy car rides or a day spent cleaning.
-At my local library, I was ecstatic when discovering their selection of audiobooks on CDs, however, everything transformed when I found out how to have them on my device.
+Audiobooks are perfect for lengthy car rides or a day spent cleaning.
+At my local library, I was ecstatic when discovering their selection of audiobooks on CDs; however, everything transformed when I found out how to have them on my devices.
 All I had to do was download Overdrive from the App Store.

 Making Books Comprehensible

 One summer, I finished all the Harry Potter books by either reading them or listening to them.
-Overdrive helped me to explore genres that I could not comprehend through reading like scientifically based books.
+Overdrive helped me to explore genres that I could not comprehend through reading science based books.
 It solidified my passion for learning and with this app, I could learn anything.

 What I would Change

 Quizlet has been around since 2005.
-When I first logged on during my Sophomore year, I marveled at the varieties of activities provided in one program.
+When I first logged on during my Sophomore year, I marveled at the various activities provided in one program.
 Yes, I still use flashcards and testing, though it would be nice to see an upgrade of their games.
 Match and Gravity are not practical when the definitions or terms are quite lengthy.
 If I were the content creators of Quizlet, I would add or replace those games with a new way to learn.